 College Football and Basketball Play-by-Play Announcer

-His SEC journey continued as the youngest voice in the SEC, for the University of South Carolina baseball and basketball teams for 10 years, as well as the television voice for football from 2000-09.
-He also hosted a top-rated radio show, called NCAA Basketball Tournaments, three College World Series and NBA exhibition games on radio during his time in Columbia, S.C.
+The South Fla. native holds the unique distinction of being a graduate of one SEC school, and calling SEC games on radio & TV for another.
+His SEC journey started as the youngest voice in the conference, for the University of South Carolina baseball and basketball teams for 10 years, as well as the television voice for football from 2000-09.
+He also hosted a top-rated radio show, while calling NCAA Basketball Tournaments, three College World Series and NBA exhibition games on radio during his time in Columbia, S.C.

-Morgan holds the unique distinction of graduating from one SEC school, being the radio/TV voice for another, and covering several others as a talk-show host.
-He has been nominated for numerous regional Sports Emmys including his work on the 2012 SEC Baseball Tournament for Comcast.
-He has also called college football and basketball games for Fox Sports and the Big Ten Network.
+Recognized for his work as a play-by-play announcer, Morgan is a five-time winner of the NSSA Sportscaster of the Year award.
+He has been nominated for numerous regional Sports Emmys, including his work on the SEC Baseball Tournament for Comcast.
+He has also called Big 12 and Pac-12 college football and basketball games for Fox Sports for four seasons.

 A native of South Florida, Fla., Morgan graduated from the University of Florida with a degree in broadcasting.
 Morgan and his wife Summer currently reside in Atlanta.

 When he’s not calling college games, Morgan can often be found speaking at universities and mentoring broadcasting students.